-In order for a student on Academic Probation to clear probation, his/her cumulative GPA must meet the standard.
+In order for a student on Academic Probation to clear probation, his/her cumulative GPA must meet the standard outlined in Table 1, Required Cumulative GPA Level.
 A student on Academic Probation whose academic performance during the next semester is 2.0 or higher but the cumulative GPA is not sufficient to allow that student to meet the Academic Standards of Progress is allowed to continue enrollment but will remain on Academic Probation.
 A student whose academic performance during the next semester is below 2.0 will be placed on suspension for one semester.
 After the one-semester suspension, the student is allowed to return to school on Academic Probation.
 A student who feels that extenuating circumstances resulted in his/her poor academic performance has the right to appeal the academic suspension.
-Suspension for One Semester table below summarizes the appeal process.
+Table 3, Suspension for One Term, summarizes the appeal process.